cmcghan/vagrant-rss/README.md

 * Requirements, Setup, Use
   * For a ROS indigo Vagrantbox:
   * For a ROS jade Vagrantbox:
+  * For a ROS kinetic Vagrantbox:
   * Shutting down the Vagrant session:
   * Choice of access to VirtualBox:
 * Post-install and/or Non-Vagrantbox Use
   * Native Ubuntu 14.04 install:
+  * Native Ubuntu 16.04 install:
   * Post-install updates to Vagrant VM:
 * License
 * Contact